ruslanlap/PowerToysRun-AIPromptGenerator/README.md

 ## Structure
 1. **Introduction** (100-150 words)
    - Hook the reader with a compelling opening
-   - State the main topic and its relevance
+   - State the master topic and its relevance
    - Preview the key points

 2. **Body** (600-900 words)
-   - Present 3-5 main points with supporting details
+   - Present 3-5 master points with supporting details
    - Use examples, statistics, or anecdotes
    - Include actionable insights